AlexsLemonade/scpca-downstream-analyses/additional-docs/command-line-options.md

   project_metadata="<FULL PATH TO YOUR PROJECT METADATA TSV>"
 ```

-See the [clustering module `parameters and config file` documentation](../optional-clustering-analysis/README.md#parameters-and-config-file) and the [genes of interest module `parameters and config file` documentation](../optional-goi-analysis/README.md#parameters-and-config-file) docs for a list of parameters that can be modified at the command line for each of the respective modules.
+See the separate `additional-parameters.md` documentation for a list of [additional parameters for the clustering module](./additional-parameters.md#clustering-analysis-parameters) and a list of [additional parameters for the genes of interest module](./additional-parameters.md#genes-of-interest-analysis-parameters).